MaxChamberlain/maxinteg-admin-api-go/readme.md

 # Max Integrations Admin API
-maxinteg-admin-go is a Go project that provides a server API and basic CRUD operations for a shopping list application.
+maxinteg-admin-go is a Go project that provides a server API and basic CRUD operations for a project management application.

 ## Requirements